3 Benefits of Dry Brushing & Step by Step How-To Guide

 1. Amazingly Soft Skin

-The first and most obvious benefit of dry brushing is that it supports healthy, soft skin!
+The first and most obvious benefit of dry brushing is that it supports healthy, soft skin.
 The gentle motion of dry brushing massage helps remove dead skin cells and its exfoliating action also helps unclog pores.
 The end result?
 You’re left with smoother, softer and fresher skin.
-Keep reading to see how often to dry brush depending on your skin type and your dosha!
+Keep reading to see how often to dry brush depending on your skin type and your dosha.

 2. Stimulates Circulation & Boosts Energy

-The benefits of dry brushing are more than skin deep!
+The benefits of dry brushing are more than skin deep.
 The pressure applied during this simple self-massage technique can help encourage good circulation, and in turn, a natural energy boost.
 Are you desperate for your morning dose of caffeine when you wake up?
 Skip it and try dry brushing for a few days instead!

-3. Improves Lymphatic Flow
+3. Improves Lymphatic Drainage

 How to Dry Brush